-Geo-Targeting: You can target surveys based on inferred geography from the user’s IP address.
-Geotargeting is available at the country, state, and DMA level.
+You can target surveys based on inferred geography from the user’s IP address.
+Geotargeting is available at the country, US state, and DMA level.

-Sample Rate: Determines what percentage of impressions that match the eligibility conditions receive the survey; between 1 and 100%.
+Sample Rate: Determines what percentage of impressions that match the eligibility conditions receive the survey; Enter a number between 1 and 100%.

-Behavior On Close: This option will prevent this particular survey from rendering again if a user actively closes it.
-This affects only the user that closed the survey.
+Behavior on Close: This option will prevent this particular survey from rendering again if a user actively closes it.
+This affects only the individual user that closed the survey.
 Other surveys will continue to render based on their targeting criteria.

 Upon clicking Live Preview, you’ll be asked for the URL you’d like to view.

 You can also turn Live Preview mode on by appending ?pi_live_preview=true to any URL that contains the Pulse Insights code snippet.

 You can turn off Live Preview Mode by appending ?pi_live_preview=false to the URL.